-St Bartholomew's Church, Wigginton is a place where you can belong and grow in the knowledge and love of God.
+St Batholomew's Church, Wigginton is a place where you can belong and grow in the knowledge and love of God.
 Your faith can grow richer and stronger and people are encouraged and challenged.
 Whether young or old, people from all kinds of backgrounds have made themselves at home here.
 We are sometimes informal, sometimes more traditional and we welcome new ideas.
 We give a central place to the work of the Holy Spirit, the Bible and the sacraments.
 Laughter, friendships, challenge, prayer, fun and serving are integral to our faith.
 We are a lively Anglican Church .
 Through a wide range of activities and services we aim to be a meeting place for locals and visitors alike.
 This website gives details of aspects of church life which we hope you’ll find useful.

 If you are new to the village or church, let us know and we will be pleased to welcome you.

 God Calls Jeremiah

 The Lord’s message came to me:

 “Before I made you in your mother’s womb,

 I chose you to be a prophet to the nations.”